This story was updated on Dec. 20 to include more honors.

 To put the CIF title into context, the Lancer football team ended a 27-game losing streak in Freeway League play that spanned over five seasons just four years ago.

 Five senior classes and countless hours of hard work later, Karavedas lifted a CIF plaque with his dedicated group of young men on a rainy night 140 miles away from home at San Marcos High School stadium.

 “I’m so proud of the work that everyone has put in and what they’ve changed in the program,” he said.
 “The community has seen that [at Sunny Hills], you’re going to have a great experience, win games and have a great education.”

-In addition, U.S. Rep. Gil Cisneros D-39th District recognized the team in a statement addressed to the House of Representatives on the House Floor Dec.
-11 and Fullerton Mayor Jennifer Fitzgerald invited the team to a Fullerton City Council Meeting where they were congratulated Dec.
+In addition, Rep. Gil Cisneros, D-39th District, recognized the team in a statement addressed to the House of Representatives on the House Floor Dec.
+11, and Fullerton Mayor Jennifer Fitzgerald invited the team to a Fullerton City Council meeting in which the players were congratulated Dec.
 17.